 The gigantic “star” of this collection is the largest fossil fish on display anywhere in Australia.(See the photo on the front cover) It is called Xiphactinus, and lived during the time of the dinosaurs.
 “The Big Fish Fossil Hut” specimen is about 4.5 metres long.
 We imagine every fishing fanatic travelling the Newell Highway will want to see it close up.

-Leighton Davies, Operator of the Peak Hill Caravan Park: “We see this as another attraction to encourage more people to stop in Peak Hill and are confident it will benefit the economy of the whole town.
+Leighton Davies, former Operator of the Peak Hill Caravan Park: “We see this as another attraction to encourage more people to stop in Peak Hill and are confident it will benefit the economy of the whole town.
 This superbly presented collection will interest a lot of people over the years, and encourage everyone, locals and travellers, to take advantage of this museum.
 We are always thinking of ways to make our caravan park stand out and become a talking point among the travelling public and this will add to the things we have already achieved”

 Open Cut Experience –Take a short or long walk around the Peak Hill Gold mine.
 Stand on the edge of the open cut and then take the walkway over the original workings from the 1890’s.
 You will get a wonderful 360 degree view from the top of the hill.FREE ENTRY-DAILY.
 GATES LOCKED AT 4 PM